This article is part of a larger series on Payments.

 All processors should take swipe payments and have the ability to handle NFC (touchless) payments like Apple Pay.
-We also considered invoice capability, virtual terminals, e-checks, and stored payments for repeat customers.
-Square and Payment Depot got perfect scores, followed closely by Zettle.
+We also considered invoice capability, virtual terminals, echecks, and stored payments for repeat customers.
+Square and Payment Depot got perfect scores, followed closely by Shopify and Zettle.

 20% of Overall Score

-We gave the most credit to those with 24/7 support, quick deposit times, and mobile card readers that include chip and swipe options.
-Clover Go had the highest score, with 4.25 out of 5, while Payment Depot was a far last with 2.25 out of 5.
+We gave the most credit to those with 24/7 support, quick deposit times, and built-in omnichannel features.
+We also gave points for chip and contactless mobile card readers.
+Payment Depot received the highest score of 4.63 out of 5, while SumUp came in last with 2.38 out of 5.

 This combined our overall evaluation of price and ease of use with scores from real-world users on trusted third-party review sites.
 Square earned a perfect score, but all the card readers on our list did well.

 If you’re looking for more mobile payment solutions, check out our recommendations below: